-“What we want to know,” Nicole asked me—seemingly interested and present—“is what you really want to know about us.”
-It’s rare celebrities open themselves up to conversations beyond the surface, so I was quite smitten with the couple from the very beginning of our talk.
+“What we want to know,” Nicole said me—seemingly interested and present—“is what you really want to know about us.”
+It’s rare that celebrities open themselves up to conversations beyond the surface, so I was quite smitten with the couple from the very beginning of our talk.

 As I reached out to EBONY.com readers about what they’d like to know from the couple, one reader (whose child has had a rare form of cancer and who is familiar with Nicole and Boris’s activism surrounding Sophie’s condition) asked how living with a child with special needs strengthened their marriage.